 - Students across IMU need to access a variety of platforms and discussion forums.
 Having separate logins and passwords for each facility would be cumbersome and inefficient, so we created a single sign-on experience.
 Now, students only need one login and password to access any system at IMU.

-- Finally, we built a monitoring dashboard, so that the IT department can monitor output and performance of their online learning systems at any time.
+- Finally, we built a seamless monitoring dashboard.
+This allows the IT department to monitor output and performance of their online learning systems at any time.

 We are proud to have an ongoing relationship with IMU and it doesn’t stop at technical support.
 In 2020, we were asked to present at the university’s annual Learning Resource Festival which, appropriately for the year of the pandemic, took place entirely online.